-Hypertension has been observed with cabozantinib.
+Hypertension, including hypertensive crisis has been observed with cabozantinib.
 Blood pressure should be well-controlled prior to initiating cabozantinib.
 During treatment with cabozantinib, all patients should be monitored for hypertension and treated as needed with standard anti-hypertensive therapy.
-In the case of persistent hypertension despite use of anti-hypertensives, the cabozantinib dose should be reduced.
+In the case of persistent hypertension despite use of anti-hypertensives, the cabozantinib dose should be interrupted until blood pressure is controlled, after which cabozantinib can be resumed at a reduced dose.
 Cabozantinib should be discontinued if hypertension is severe and persistent despite anti-hypertensive therapy and dose reduction of cabozantinib.
 In case of hypertensive crisis, cabozantinib should be discontinued.

 Osteonecrosis